OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 This can be difficult and lead to an immense overhead since a product that has been rolled out for some time often has several software and hardware versions.
 However, not being able to test every "relevant" can lead to major problems afterwards.
+Therefore, a secure update channel and key management must be designed for every product and a plan for stopping the support after the project is dismissed.

-Therefore, "relevant" software and hardware versions should always be present for testing.
+Additionally, "relevant" software and hardware versions should always be present for testing.
 To make this possible, the affected departments of a company must agree on a standard for "relevant" versions.
 Then, if a new "relevant" hardware or software version is rolled out, it should be stored at least once in the company.
 In order to protect against possible losses, you should consider storing a version several times (redundancies).